-How to Disable Password Complexity Requirements in Windows Server 2003 and 2008?
+How to Disable Password Complexity Requirements in Windows Server OS?

-If you are using Windows Server 2003 or 2008, you might be aware of annoying password complexity requirements.
+If you are using Windows Server 2003 or later, you might be aware of annoying password complexity requirements.

 Whenever you want to create or update the password for your account or a new account, your password must meet the following minimum requirements: